- Assistant Professor of Surgery

 - General Surgery, Royal College of Physicians and Surgeons of Canada

-- Eligible in Surgery (American Board of Surgery)
+- General Surgery (American Board of Surgery)

 EducationMD and PhD (Neuroscience)